tos-kamiya/mondaymorning/README.rst

 The trash-cli package is Gnome Trash-can for command line.
 This package is optional to mondaymorning, however,
-I recommend to install it and use the 'trash' command in deleting files, instead of 'mv', because trash-can enables to track a history of deleted files.
+I recommend to install it and use the 'trash-put' command for deleting files, instead of 'mv', because trash-put command enables to track a history of file deleting, while mv command doesn't record anything such a traceable data.

 ========
 License